microsounds/kagami/readme.md

 The default install location is `/usr/local`, you can change this with `make install PREFIX=$HOME/.local`

-An example configuration is provided so you can get started.
+An example template and configuration is provided so you can get started.
 You can run `./kagami` in this directory to build a sample website.

 # Requirements
-* POSIX sh
+* Any POSIX-compatible shell
-* GNU coreutils — Requires GNU date for date conversion routines
+* GNU date — Part of GNU coreutils, required for date conversion routines.
 * [cmark](https://github.com/commonmark/cmark) — CommonMark Markdown to HTML converter
 * [cmark-gfm](https://github.com/github/cmark-gfm) *(optional)* — cmark with GitHub Extensions
-	* **kagami** will fall back to standard cmark if not installed.
+	* **kagami** will fall back to standard cmark if not available.

 # Background
 >**kagami** (かがみ) is weeb for *mirror* (鏡)